-This bill allows school districts in the state to decide whether to adopt partisan elections for school district officers.
-It amends existing laws to clarify the procedures for both non-partisan and partisan elections, specifically detailing the filing process for candidates and the preparation of ballots.
-The bill introduces new sections that outline the requirements for cooperative school districts that choose to implement a partisan ballot system, including the responsibilities of political party clerks and the process for combining votes from multiple towns.
+This bill allows school districts in the state to decide whether to adopt partisan elections for school district offices.
+It amends existing laws to clarify the procedures for filing candidacies and conducting elections under both non-partisan and partisan systems.
+Specifically, it modifies RSA 671:19 to state that for districts using a non-partisan ballot system, the provisions for non-partisan town elections will apply, while for those adopting a partisan ballot system, the provisions for partisan town elections will apply.
+Additionally, it introduces a new section, RSA 671:19-a, which outlines additional requirements for cooperative school districts that adopt a partisan ballot system, including the process for nominations and vote counting.

 Statutes affected: